 By highlighting these pioneering initiatives Nesta aims to champion emerging innovations that are experimenting with ways to re-energise and reshape the future of civic participation and everyday democracy in the UK.
 Alongside the Democracy Pioneers, Nesta will also explore the conditions required to foster a climate of experimentation for the field, the systemic infrastructure and large scale shifts needed to grow this work, and the conditions for a wider movement that will help re-energise and reshape the everyday democracy and civic participation that we need for the coming decades in the UK.

-- All entries must be based in the United Kingdom (England, Northern Ireland, Scotland and Wales) and have an impact in the United Kingdom.
+- All entries had to be based in the United Kingdom (England, Northern Ireland, Scotland and Wales) and have an impact in the United Kingdom.

-- Entries can be from constituted organisations.
-All sizes and sectors will be considered, including; community groups, charities, start-ups, universities, SMEs, public, private and civil society organisations.
+- Entries had to be from constituted organisations.
+All sizes and sectors were considered, including; community groups, charities, start-ups, universities, SMEs, public, private and civil society organisations.
 Note private enterprises will need to demonstrate public benefit.

 - Innovations must have been operating for at least six months and demonstrate evidence of ongoing work.

-- Organisations and projects must be politically non partisan and must not be affiliated with party political campaigns.
+- Organisations and projects had to be politically non partisan and must not be affiliated with party political campaigns.

-- All entries should have a strong emphasis on the societal impact of their work and not be primarily motivated by profit.
+- All entries had a strong emphasis on the societal impact of their work and not be primarily motivated by profit.

 - Organisations and projects must be able to commit a lead representative to work with Nesta in both a workshop and public facing capacity for a minimum of three days between March - October 2020.

-We are looking for everyday civic participation and democracy innovations that demonstrate:
+We were looking for everyday civic participation and democracy innovations that demonstrate: